-What Child Custody Decisions Do High Net Worth Individuals Face In A Divorce?
+Child Custody Decisions To Face In A High Net Worth Divorce

-What Child Custody Decisions Do High Net Worth Individuals Face In A Divorce?
+Child Custody Decisions To Face In A High Net Worth Divorce

 Child custody cases can be complex and emotionally grueling experiences for those involved, no matter the financial circumstances.
 For the most part, the issues that high net worth individuals must confront in custody decisions are similar to the ones faced by others working through the process, but there are some characteristics that can further complicate the undertaking.